 As more and more companies continue to embrace working remotely, the number of freelancers in Dubai has shot up.
-As the Covid-19 pandemic continues to limit face to face communication, it has become harder to have physical interactions with potential freelancing candidates.
-Most of us are relying on voice and video calling apps to stay in touch with our friends, family, work colleagues, and also for attending virtual conferences.
+As the Covid-19 pandemic continues to limit face-to-face communication, it has become harder to have physical interactions with potential freelancing candidates.
+Most of us are relying on voice and video calling apps to stay in touch with our friends, family, and work colleagues, and also for attending virtual conferences.

 Luckily, employers can also utilize these platforms to conduct interviews with prospective freelancing candidates.
 Here are five free voice and video apps that you may consider:

 The free version allows for up to 100 people to meet.
-However, it has a 40-minute limit for every meeting of more than two people, which is quite inconveniencing for many users.
-The advantage point for using this as an interview tool is that it offers unlimited time for one-on-one meetings between two users.
+However, it has a 40-minute limit for every meeting of more than two people, which is quite inconvenient for many users.
+The advantage point of using this as an interview tool is that it offers unlimited time for one-on-one meetings between two users.

 - Quality image and audio

 - You can easily screen-share during a call.

 - It doesn’t have end-to-end encryption, making it a privacy concern.